DavidsTea: IPO and Board Struggle

+Bankruptcy

-In June 2020, DavidsTea announced that it has not paid rent at any of its store locations for three months as all its stores have been closed since March 17 due to the COVID-19 pandemic.
+In June 2020, DavidsTea announced that it has not paid rent at any of its store locations for three months as all its stores had been closed since March 17 due to the COVID-19 pandemic.
 It also indicated that it may pursue a formal restructuring.
 The company announced on July 8 that it was filing for bankruptcy protection from its creditors in Canada to continue operations while it restructured, and planned to close down a significant number of stores.
 By that date, the company had obtained Chapter 15, Title 11, United States Code court protection from creditors in the US.
 The next day, it was announced that 82 locations in Canada and all 42 locations in the United States would close, while more favourable leases were sought for the remaining 100 stores, with more to potentially close depending on the outcome of these talks with landlords.
 By September, they had reduced the number of retail locations to 18.
 Of 240 locations it had at the start of 2020, it permanently closed all 42 U.S. stores and 166 stores in Canada.
 It announced that it would focus on its e-commerce and wholesale businesses.

+In April 2023, DavidsTea voluntarily delisted its common shares from the Nasdaq Global Market and began trading under the TSX Venture Exchange in Canada.

+In January 2024, CEO Sarah Segal said that she was focusing on turning around the business instead of entertaining offers for sale.

+On May 10, 2025 the company reported that founder Herschel Segal had died five days ago.
+The announcement also reported that Rainy Day Investments, Segal's investment company and the largest shareholder of DavidsTea would remain committed to the company.

+In August 2025, New York-based lawyer Philip Segal, Herschel's son from his first marriage, called for a change of management at the company in a blogpost, describing an "epic" value destruction and “abysmal corporate governance and management" by his half-sister Sarah Segal (CEO since 2020) and Segal's widow Jane Silverstone Segal, who had been Chair of the company since 2021.

+In September 2025, the company reported $1.6-million loss in its second quarter due to declining online sales.